TKomericki/Rhetos-wiki/Persisting-the-computed-data.md

 The computed data usually comes in two forms:

-1. **Computed on-the-fly**, on each request.
+1. **Computed on-the-fly**, on each read request.
 For example, implemented as a database view.
 2. **Persisted**.
 For example, precomputed and cached in a database table, and automatically synchronized.

 A decision between these two options can be changes easily, and should be mostly